A powerhouse battery that is suitable for race cars, luxury vehicles, and everything in between.

 Deep cycle batteries deliver power over a more prolonged period of time than SLI batteries.
 They’re not used as often in cars, though, because the battery can run down fairly quickly, making it difficult to drive long distances.

-Wet cell batteries contain fluid, such as a combination of lead, sulfuric acid, and water, that create electrolyte to power the battery.
-They are usually the least expensive type of car battery, but require more upkeep than other types.
+Wet cell batteries contain fluid, such as a combination of lead, sulfuric acid, and water, that create electrolytes to power the battery.
+They are usually the least expensive type of car battery, but they require more upkeep than other types.

 LIthium-ion batteries are found in hybrid and electric cars.
 They can usually store more energy than traditional car batteries and are fairly lightweight.
 However, they typically have a short lifespan.